Frequently Asked Questions

 Can you tell me the backgrounds of accepted students?

 We do not release student statistics.
-Our students have a wide variety of backgrounds including Physicians, PhD scientists, statistical analysts, and undergraduate majors in biology, statistics and mathematics.
+Our students have a wide variety of backgrounds consisting of Physicians, PhD scientists, statistical analysts, and undergraduate majors in biology, computer science, literature, religious studies, mathematics and statistics.

 Does the department accept international students?